ekamperi/ekamperi.github.io/_posts/2021-05-08-bayesian-optimization.md

 $$

 With UCB, the exploitation *vs.* exploration trade-off is explicit and easy to tune via the parameter $$\lambda$$.
 Concretely, we construct a weighted sum of the expected performance captured by $$\mu(x)$$ of the Gaussian Process, and of the uncertainty $$\sigma(x)$$, captured by the standard deviation of the GP.
 Assuming a small $$\lambda$$, BO will favor solutions that are expected to be high-performing, i.e., have high $$\mu(x)$$.
 Conversely, high values of $$\lambda$$ will make BO favor the exploration of currently uncharted areas in the search space.

+This was a shallow introduction on how a Bayesian Optimization algorithm works under the hood.
+Next, we will use a third party library to tune an SVM's hyperparameters.
+In the future, we will talk more about BO, perhaps by implementing our own algorithm with GPs, acquisition functions and all.

 ### A concrete example
 Let's import some of the stuff we will be using: